 London is arguably the best shopping city in the world for men.
 Maybe that’s a bold statement, maybe not.
-But either way no gent there is starved for choices.
-Of course you’ve got the usual suspects, Savile Row, Jermyn Street, Mount Street, &c., and then there are the roads less traveled.
-Sometimes right around the corner, and sometimes a short tube ride away, if you’re willing to head off the main material thoroughfares some really amazing things await.
+But either way, no gent there is starved for choices.
+Of course, you’ve got the usual suspects: Savile Row, Jermyn Street, Mount Street, etcetera, and then there are the roads less traveled.
+Sometimes, right around the corner, and sometimes, a short tube ride away, if you’re willing to head off the main material thoroughfares, some really amazing things await.
 After we introduced you to London’s Compass Whisky Box Company as well as E.B.
 Meyrowitz Opticians the other day, we want to present you the world of John Rushton and David Saxby.

 John Rushton Shoes – a Character, Crockett & Jones, Alfred Sargent, and Cheaney

 John Rushton is, hands down, one of my favorite shops in London.
 Just north of Oxford Street, sandwiched between an EAT and a pub on the otherwise-unassuming Wimpole Street, you’ll find an amazing selection of English footwear.

 Most of the time, you’ll find Mr. Rushton himself presiding over the tables of English Benchmade shoes.
 If you asked him what his main attractions are, I think he would tell you it’s his selection of Crockett & Jones, Alfred Sargent, and Cheaney under one roof.
 I’m not knocking that at all, but for me the biggest attraction is Mr. Rushton himself.
 You can find the shoes themselves many places, but there are few places I get as much pleasure from shopping as at John Rushton.
 Mr. Rushton and I inevitably get into a conversation about the waning quality of most shoe leather, the differences between English and American shoes, or some other such footwear minutia.
 If you really love shoes, this is the place for you.
 Just watch the John Rushton video and you will believe me.